By LUXE City Guides; images by Calvin Sit

 Stylish and durable everyday objects are the focus of this upstairs design shop, which stocks products like Fedeca camping knives, Marlborough flasks and candles from Brooklyn Candle Studio.
 Although the focus here is on practical objects, they are the sorts of things that are long lasting enough to pass on to your children.
 Items like the stainless steel Aoyoshi coffee mill are hard to find elsewhere in Hong Kong, so it’s a good spot for a unique gift.

-Suitable for shopping, food
+For shopping, food

 Hong Kong had never seen anything like it.
 When Harbour Terminal opened in 1966, it was the first fully enclosed, air-conditioned shopping mall in Asia.
 More than a hundred shops lined its polished floors, selling everything from clothing to coins to fancy fruit baskets.
 A few years later, a series of nearby warehouses were demolished to make way for Harbour City, an even larger, more elaborate retail palace.